Arkansas Policies

 • Least supportive

-• Data & Accountability
+• Data and Accountability

-• Does the state require taking daily attendance and does it set a definition of daily attendance
+• Does the state require taking daily attendance, and does it set a definition of daily attendance?

-• How often does the state collect chronic absenteeism data from school districts
+• How often does the state collect chronic absenteeism data from school districts?

-Arkansas only publishes chronic absenteeism data annually; however, eSchoolPlus allows the state to track as often as needed through daily attendance data entry.
+The state publishes chronic absenteeism data annually; however, eSchoolPlus allows the state to track as often as needed through daily attendance data entry.

 No evidence.